K\"ahler groups and subdirect products of surface groups: Restrictions on coabelian K ahler groups

-\begin{remark} Note that the assumption that $p_i\circ \psi$ has finitely generated kernel in Theorem \ref{thm3Factor} can be replaced by the assumption that $p_i \circ \psi$ has either cyclic image or is induced by a holomorphic map for $1\leq i \leq r$ would suffice, as we could then apply Proposition \ref{propNewCoab} directly to obtain the conclusion. \end{remark}
+\begin{remark} Note that the assumption that $p_i\circ \psi$ has finitely generated kernel in Theorem \ref{thm3Factor} can be replaced by the assumption that $p_i \circ \psi$ has either virtually cyclic image or is induced by a holomorphic map for $1\leq i \leq r$, as we can then apply Proposition \ref{propNewCoab} directly to obtain the conclusion. \end{remark}

-We obtain a constraint on K\"ahler subgroups of direct products of three surface groups.